CityOfNewYork/ACCESS-NYC-PATTERNS/src/objects/alert-banner/alert-banner.readme.md

 #### Module Import

-The ES6, CommonJS, and IFFE modules all require importing and object instantiation in your main script.
+The ES6 and IFFE modules all require importing and object instantiation in your main script.
 You must pass a dom selection of the Alert Banner Object to the instantiated class.
 A selector reference is stored in the class.

     // ES6
     import AlertBanner from 'src/objects/alert-banner/alert-banner';

-    // CommonJS
-    let AlertBanner = require('dist/objects/alert-banner/alert-banner.common');

     <!-- IFFE -->
     <script src="dist/objects/alert-banner/alert-banner.iffe.js"></script>